Farahabad-e Jonubi Rural District

 Farahabad-e Jonubi Rural District (دهستان فرحآباد جنوبی) is in Rudpey-ye Shomali District of Sari County, Mazandaran province, Iran.
 Its capital is the village of Panbeh Chuleh-ye Pain.

 History

-After the 2006 National Census, Rudpey-ye Jonubi (Note: Formerly Rudpey Rural District and renamed Rudpey-ye Sharqi Rural District) and Rudpey-ye Shomali (Note: Renamed Farahabad-e Shomali Rural District) Rural Districts were separated from the Central District in the formation of Rudpey District.

-In 2013, Rudpey-ye Shomali Rural District was separated from the district in the establishment of Rudpey-ye Shomali District, and Farahabad-e Jonubi Rural District was created in the new district.
+In 2010, Rudpey-ye Jonubi (Note: Formerly Rudpey Rural District, renamed Rudpey-ye Sharqi Rural District) and Rudpey-ye Shomali (Note: Renamed Farahabad-e Shomali Rural District) Rural Districts were separated from the Central District in the formation of Rudpey District.
+In 2012, Rudpey-ye Shomali Rural District was separated from the district in the formation of Rudpey-ye Shomali District and renamed Farahabad-e Shomali Rural District.
+Farahabad-e Jonubi Rural District was created in the new district.

 Demographics

 Population

-The 2016 census measured the population of the rural district as 5,826 in 1,846 households.
+The 2016 National Census measured the population of the rural district as 5,826 in 1,846 households.
 The most populous of its 13 villages was Esfandan, with 973 people, the same reported for the rural district's capital.